-In order to determine if a disability is present and if it is adversely impacting their education the student must meet specific criteria.
+In order to determine if a disability is present and if it is adversely impacting the child's education, there are specific criteria that must be met.
 This is a lot like when you go to the doctor's office and are sick.
-In order to diagnose what is wrong and give you the right medicine they have to get as much information as possible and rule out things.
+In order to diagnose what is wrong and give you the right medicine the doctor has to get as much information as possible and rule out things.
 They must also figure out how severe the problem is so they can prescribe the right treatment.
 The same is true for eligibility for special education.
-We have to gather as much information as possible, rule out that the child is not struggling because of a lack of appropriate instruction (e.g., being absent a lot, frequent school changes), environmental factors at home (e.g., things like unsafe living conditions, not having enough to eat, and being homeless can all impact learning), and/or is not proficient in English.
+We have to gather as much information as possible in order to determine if a disability is present and if it is impacting the child's education.
+Some of the things we have to rule out include: the child is not struggling because of a lack of appropriate instruction (e.g., being absent a lot, frequent school changes), environmental factors at home (e.g., things like unsafe living conditions, not having enough to eat, and being homeless can all impact learning), and/or is not proficient in English.

 There are so many things that can impact learning at school as well and part of our job is to look at the whole picture and see if we can figure out what might be impacting the child.
 We also have to see if the child has a disability, is it adversely impacting their education.
 This means is the disability making it really, really, really hard for them in school to meet expectations in academics, behavior, or social skills.